Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by state lifting

 The matrices $A$ and $B$ are calculated from EDMD, analogously to \eqref{EDMD} with an additional regularization, and the output matrix $C$ from

 with regularization parameter $\beta>0$.
-Thereby, the transformation from the lifted $z$ to the predicted state ${x}$ is also linearized for general observables.
-To account for the truncation error and the simplified LTI representation of the infinite dimensional Koopman model, \cite{Koopman_Guarantees} extends the lifted system by bounded uncertainties $w$ and $v$.
+Thereby, the transformation from $z$ to the predicted state ${x}$ is also linearized for general observables.
+To account for the truncation error, EDMD for finite data, and the simplified LTI representation of the infinite dimensional Koopman model, \cite{Koopman_Guarantees} extends the lifted system by bounded uncertainties $w$ and $v$.